wp-plugins/rating-widget/readme.txt

 == Change Log ==
+= 1.7.5 =
+* New: Added settings customization box for Power Users.
+* New: Improved settings layout for better user experience.
+* Fix: From now saving rating labels with quotes is working (i.e. French "j'approuve").
+* Fix: 'Go Pro' button is not shown anymore for pro users.

 = 1.7.4 =
 * New: From now you can control the title max length in Top-Rated Widget.
 * New: New PHP shortcode to extract ratings data rw_get_post_rating_data($postID);